 Our group studies genetic mechanisms underlying different human pathologies.
-We aim to introduce evolutionary concepts in medical reasearch to facilitate disease understanding and promote personalized medicine.
+We aim to introduce evolutionary and functional genomics in medical reasearch to facilitate disease understanding and promote personalized medicine.
 We use methods at the crossroads between molecular biology and bioinformatics.

 Gene conservation in mammals is currently our best predictor of whether or not a DNA sequence contributes to disease development.
 Comparative genomics contributes to the identification of genes underlying shared traits which are ancestral to mammals.
 Introducing evolutionary pressures to quantify the involvement of a gene in specific adaptations can be a valuable tool for human genetics risk score assessments and personalized medicine.